gchq/Palisade-services/audit-service/README.md

 The application will not receive any `START` or `END` messages on either the `success` or `error` Kafka topics.
 The `success` topic will only consist of AuditSuccessMessage objects and the `error` topic will only consist of AuditErrorMessage objects.
 The service will consume these messages and process them accordingly but there is no output from this service, instead it will acknowledge the incoming message so that it does not get processed more than once.
 The messages from each topic are processed by the [RunnableGraph](src/main/java/uk/gov/gchq/palisade/service/audit/stream/config/AkkaRunnableGraph.java).
-This takes the deserialised message and passes it into the
+This takes the deserialised message and passes it to the
-[Audit Service Proxy](src/main/java/uk/gov/gchq/palisade/service/audit/service/AuditServiceAsyncProxy.java) to be checked and then audited by all the service implementations.
+[Audit Service Proxy](src/main/java/uk/gov/gchq/palisade/service/audit/service/AuditServiceAsyncProxy.java).
+This service proxy will perform some checks on the received message:
+* Check the type of message that was received, AuditErrorMessage or AuditSuccessMessage.
+A warning will be logged in the service if the message type is neither of these.
+* If the type is an AuditSuccessMessage then the service will check to make sure that this has been sent by either the Filtered Resource Service or the Data Service

 ## Rest Interface

-The application exposes two REST endpoints for the purpose of debugging:
+The Audit Service exposes two REST endpoints for the purpose of debugging:

 * `POST /api/error`
     - accepts an `x-request-token` `String` header, any number of extra headers.